ShubhamMishra1611/Employee_Wellness/README.md

 * Provide confession corner
 * Helps in maintaining physical as well as mental health
 * Remind about important events and meetings
+* Helps HOD/Manager to track the progress report of each project.

 ## Installation